buildout/buildout/doc/reference.rst

   substitutions, and the result is a relative path, then it will be interpreted relative to the buildout directory.)

+eggs-directory-version, default: 'v5'
+  This option was introduced in ``zc.buildout`` 5.
+Earlier versions ignore it.
+  The reason is that version 5 changes the way in which eggs are created.
+  We install with pip in more cases, and we treat all namespaces as native namespaces.
+For packages that use ``pkg_resources`` namespaces, this means a package installed in a shared eggs cache by ``zc.buildout`` 4 may not work correctly with ``zc.buildout`` 5 and the other way around.

+  So since ``zc.buildout`` version 5 we maintain separate directories for each "buildout eggs format version".
+Current idea: we use v5 from ``zc.buildout`` 5.x onwards.
+Later versions will likely also use v5, as the current expectation is that they will be compatible, just like ``zc.buildout`` 1.x through 4.x are compatible.

+  If you know what you are doing, you can set eggs-directory-version to an empty string.
+This can be fine if you don't have any previous eggs and only use ``zc.buildout`` 5 or later.
+It should also be fine in case you don't use any namespace packages; but you would be wrong, because you are using ``zc.buildout`` and probably ``zc.recipe.egg``, so you use the zc namespace.
+Still, if those are the only two packages, it might possibly work.

+  If the value is non-blank, the name will be used as a sub directory of the eggs directory name.
+For example, if ``eggs-directory`` is ``eggs`` and ``eggs-directory-version`` is ``v5``, then the actual eggs directory will be ``eggs/v5``.

+  If ``abi-tag-eggs`` is true, then the actual eggs directory will be for example ``eggs/v5/cp313`` (for CPython 3.13).

 executable, default: sys.executable, read-only
   The full path to the Python executable used to run the buildout.